tauri-apps/tauri/.github/CONTRIBUTING.md

 ### Packages Overview

 - The JS API (`/api`) contains JS bindings to the builtin Rust functions in the Rust API.
-- The Rust API (`/core/tauri-api`) contains the Rust functions used by the JS API.
 - Tauri.js (`/cli/tauri.js`) is the primary CLI for creating and developing Tauri apps.
 - The Rust CLI (`/cli/core`) is a new version of the CLI that will replace Tauri.js, but now it only supports build and dev commands.
 Tauri.js will automatically use the Rust CLI for these commands.
 - Tauri Bundler (`/cli/tauri-bundler`) is used by the Rust CLI to package executables into installers.